fbpx

 • How soon are the vendors looking to sell?

-Questions To ask the Real Estate Agent:
+Questions to ask the Real Estate Agent:

 • What are the vendor’s reasons for selling the property?